Krishhh25/Project/README.md

 I learned how to use Media Queries to stack my layout so the table doesn't disappear or look tiny on a phone.
 I also finally figured out the viewport meta tag, which fixed the weird zooming bugs I was seeing on mobile browsers.

 4. Hosting and Debugging
 Deploying to the cloud taught me about CORS and how to read server logs in Render to identify why my code was crashing.
-I realized that debugging is a huge part of the process when moving from local development to a live environment.
+I realized that debugging is a huge part of the process when moving from local development to a live environment